rcarriga/dotfiles/README.md

 ## Zsh

-Using oh-my-zsh just for config settings.
 Plugins managed by zplug.
 If you like a more featureful shell then would recommend using spaceship theme.
-However I found this caused slight delay between commands so using the pure theme for buttery smooth performance.
+However I found this caused slight delay between commands so using the pure theme for buttery smooth performance, although my plugins are kinda slow too so will probably trim down eventually.

 <details><summary>Plugins</summary>
 <p>